How to look after your lawn in autumn to ensure Wimbledon-worthy grass next spring

 Think of it as preparing to hibernate.
 Giving your lawn one last feed ensures it has all the right nutrients to help it stay healthy and strong during winter when lawns become far more vulnerable to the effects of frost, snow and disease.

-"Feeding your lawn for winter with the right fertiliser at the right time of year will provide it with all the nutrients it needs to get through the colder months and emerge healthy in spring."
+Feeding your lawn for winter with the right fertiliser at the right time of year will provide it with all the nutrients it needs to get through the colder months and emerge healthy in spring.

-"If you’re worried that your lawn might be already showing signs of being sick, you may wish to consider applying a quick-release fertiliser, I recommend the Quick Release Autumn/Winter Fertiliser, £62.40 for 20kg, at The Grass People.
+"If you’re worried that your lawn might already be showing signs of being sick, you may wish to consider applying a quick-release fertiliser," says Chris McIlroy.
+"I recommend the Quick Release Autumn/Winter Fertiliser, £38 for 10kg, at The Grass People.
 These are normally high in phosphate and potassium that team up to strengthen the root system and harden your grass so it can build immunity against disease."

 "As it is a quick-release fertiliser, it will quickly protect your lawn when it needs it most.
-We would strongly recommend using slow-release fertilisers, I recommend the Slow Release Autumn/Winter Fertiliser, £40.25 for 10kg, at The Grass People, if your lawn allows for it, this will replicate the same results over a longer period of time."
+We would strongly recommend using slow-release fertilisers.
+I recommend the Slow Release Autumn/Winter Fertiliser, £40.25 for 10kg, at The Grass People.
+If your lawn allows for it, this will replicate the same results over a longer period of time."

 5. Tidy and take the weight off